Amazon's Biggest Acquisitions: What Companies Does Amazon Own?

 Amazon started out of Jeff Bezos’s garage in Bellevue, Washington in 1994.
 It’s now one of the Big Five companies in the US information technology industry, along with Google, Apple, Microsoft, and Facebook.

 Amazon’s share price has had an equally meteoric rise.
-For investors, every $10,000 invested at the time of Amazon’s 1997 IPO would be worth more than $21 million today – using Amazon’s closing price on 13 July 2021 of $3,677.
+For investors, every $10,000 invested at the time of Amazon’s 1997 IPO would be worth more than $21 million today.

 What companies does Amazon own?